Help us grow — star us on GitHubGitHub stars

 1. Use $latest for state tracking instead of deleting old state facts

-2. Create dedicated state attributes for reusable state markers
+2. Create dedicated state records for reusable state markers

 3. Combine $latest and $not for filtering out unwanted states